aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Gets and sets the html string which contains data and some formats in this textbox.
+the html string which contains data and some formats in this textbox.

 ```
 String html = shape.getHtmlText();